context-hub/docs/docs/index.md

 - **Seamless AI Integration**: With MCP support, [connect](/mcp-server) Claude AI directly to your codebase, allowing for real-time, context-aware assistance without manual context sharing.

+- **Automated Tool Execution**: Define [custom tools](/mcp/tools) that can be triggered through the MCP server, enabling automated code checks, builds, and other development workflows directly from your AI assistant.

 ## How it works